imisi99/Oderapi/README.md

 # Oderapi
-This is an orderapi created for fun using FastAPI and SQlAlchemy
+This is an orderapi created for fun using FastAPI and SQLAlchemy